akeneo/pim-api-docs/content/getting-started/synchronize-pim-products-6x/welcome.md

 <i class="fa fa-check-square"></i> **You have access to a PIM.**
 This can seem pretty obvious.
 But yeah!
 You will need a PIM if you want to make any REST API requests.
 And of course, you also have to make sure that you can access it from where you are requesting.
-Our recommendation is to have access to a PIM Enterprise Edition SaaS to benefit from the latest features we have released.
-You need to know that Apps are available since version 6 of the PIM.
+Our recommendation is to have access to an Akeneo Product Cloud sandbox to benefit from the latest features we have released.

-You don't have access to a PIM to develop your App?
-Don't worry!
-Please [contact us](https://www.akeneo.com/contact/), we will be happy to provide you with a PIM Enterprise Edition SaaS sandbox.

 <i class="fa fa-check-square"></i> **You have access to an App, and it has its own storage system.**
 Whatever is the storage system, you will need one for product data persistence.